asilichenko/statistics/README.md

 ![](img/7-erf.png)

-## Expansion of the integral using the Taylor sequence
+## Expansion of the integral using the Taylor series

 ![](img/8-erf-iter.png)